szczyglis-dev/py-gpt/README.md

 - `Store truncated` - keeps the tool-call structure for history and UI rendering, but recursively truncates every stored string value in tool input/output to 20 characters and appends `....`.
 Object keys and nesting are preserved.
 - `Store full input/output` - stores complete tool requests and results, matching the previous behavior.
 This is the default for backward compatibility.

-The storage policy applies to all modes that use tools, including Chat, Chat with Files, legacy Agents, and Chat with Agents.
+The storage policy applies to all modes that use tools, including Chat (with or without RAG), legacy Agents, and Chat with Agents.
 It affects only durable database persistence.

 **Restore tool calls in runtime** controls whether completed tool calls/results from earlier turns are replayed to the model while the current conversation remains active in memory.
 It is enabled by default and is independent from the database storage mode.
 Disabling it removes completed tool protocol from later runtime turns, but does not interrupt the tool-call/result sequence that is currently in progress.